 After graduating from the University of South Florida, she became a classroom teacher.
 Dr. Flores has worked for several years in the community.
 She has worked closely with the College Reach-Out Program, CROP, affiliated with Hillsborough Community College, Tampa, Florida and the City of Tampa Parks and Recreation as a curriculum coordinator.
 Dr. Flores is a graduate of National-Louis University, where she earned her Master of Education and Master of Business Administration, MBA.
 She recently completed her Ph.D. in Public Policy and Administration specializing in Public Management and Leadership.

-Dr. Shonda Flores has three intelligent and talented children: Alexis, recent graduate of USF, Carlos, recent graduate of Alabama State, and Christian Di'on, freshman in college.
+Dr. Shonda Flores has three intelligent and talented children: Alexis, middle school math teacher, Carlos, Sheriff Deputy, and Christian Di'on, USAF.
 Her involvement with civic organizations, college outreach programs, and other youth programs allow her to remain connected with the surrounding community.

 Dr. Flores is results-driven and believes in cultivating a positive school environment creating a culture of excellence.
 She is noted for her sense of humor and her positive attitude.
 Dr. Flores galvanizes her life and others with her words "There are places in our lives we desire to explore, but unless we venture out, we will never meet with the realities within our personal selves.
 Let go of the things you cannot change and hold onto those things you can!
 Live life, don't live in it!" -Shonda Latrece Flores